-- The chairman of a meeting may give an original vote on any matter put to - the vote, and in the case of an equality of votes may exercise his casting - vote whether or not he gave an original vote.
+- decided by a majority of the councillors and non-councillors with voting - rights present and voting. - r The chairman of a meeting may give an original vote on any matter put - to the vote, and in the case of an equality of votes may exercise his - casting vote whether or not he gave an original vote.